FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 ### Cpp SDK Log Configuration

 Because the Java SDK uses the interface of the Cpp SDK encapsulated by JNI to perform operations on nodes, the logs of the Cpp SDK are also output when the Java SDK is started。The Cpp SDK log exists as a separate file in the configuration file.
 The file name is' clog.ini '.
-JNI will find this file in the root directory or conf directory under' classpath 'when starting.。In general, the file does not require additional configuration, according to the default。
+JNI will find this file in the root directory or conf directory under' classpath 'when starting。In general, the file does not require additional configuration, according to the default。

 An example of a log file is as follows: